 APPLICATION SUBMISSION: Once you have a login, you will be able to create, edit, and submit your application.
 You can enter information, save, log out, log back in, enter more, etc. as many times as you would like before you submit.
-It will be helpful for you to know what to enter in the system if you use the OPRD: Grants Online instructions.
+It will be helpful for you to use the OPRD: Grants Online instructions to know specific information to enter in the system.